Save the Date: Niwot Native Art Market Returns Saturday, June 27, 2026. Learn more →

 The Tree Carvings: Preserving Art in Niwot and the Left Hand Valley

-Created by the late Eddie Running Wolf in consultation with Arapaho and Cheyenne Tribal Elders and restored by his son, Dustin Wolf, these three willow carvings stand as physical landmarks of Indigenous history in Boulder County and Colorado.
+Created by the late Eddie Running Wolf and informed by guidance from Arapaho and Cheyenne Elders and cultural leaders, then restored by his son, Dustin Wolf, these three tree carvings stand as physical landmarks of Indigenous history in Boulder County and Colorado.
 You can take action today by helping fund a permanent, tipi-inspired protective canopy to shelter these restored sculptures at Lefthand Valley Grange Park in Niwot, protecting this community space and its public art for generations to come.

 Cottonwood Square Murals: Visual Landscapes of the Front Range